felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 * it moves the robot along both x and y axes; and
 * it is possible for the robot to follow it (positions and speed).

-In your demonstration, show that the robot can follow the trajectory using the trajectory-tracking controller implemented in Lab 4.
-Change the parameters of your equations to change the trajectory, and show that your robot can follow it without the need of modifying its controller.
-Adjust the controller gains to make your robot follow this trajectory with as little error as possible.
+Adjust the controller gains to make your robot follow the trajectory with as little error as possible.

+In your demonstration, you have to show:
+* the value of distance error (euclidean distance between the actual robot position and desired position) at every cycle;
+* that the robot can follow the trajectory using the trajectory-tracking controller implemented in Lab 4;
+* that your robot can follow different trajectories (by changing the parameters of your equations `(xd, yd, dxd, dyd)`) without modifying its controller.

 ## Solution
 Try to implement the code yourself before checking the solution!
 After a successfull implementation, or if you need more inspiration than the template, an example code is available [here](../Lab4/trajectory_tracking_controller.py).